Private pilot license requirements.

 After your first solo flight comes to stage 3, likely, you went to a different airport within 25 nautical miles a couple of times accompanied by your flight instructor.

-After a few flights, your flight instructor will endorse you for a solo flight to a different airport within 25 nautical miles.
+After a few flights, your instructor will endorse you for a solo flight to a different airport within 25 nautical miles.

 Stage 4: Solo cross-country endorsements.